 Cision is publicly traded on the Swedish stock exchange.
 A subsidiary of the private equity firm GTCR subsidiary, called Blue Canyon, makes a public offer of 775 million in Swedish Krona (SEK) to for a majority stake in Cision, a provider of PR software and services such as, media monitoring, media list building, distribution and analysis.
 Exchange rates at the time indicate the offer was worth about $120 million (US).
 Rival Meltwater, which owned a minority stake in the then publicly traded Cision, makes a counteroffer to shareholders of $137 million.
 This initiates a bidding battle.
 In April, the Cision board votes for the GTCR offer, which ends up at being valued at about $170 million.
 Keep in mind, for the next few years, Cision is a privately held business owned by a PE firm.

 2) April 7, 2014: Vocus

-Vocus, a provider of cloud-based PR software announces it will be acquired by GTCR for $447 million.
+Vocus, a provider of cloud-based PR software, which was formerly traded on the NASDAQ under the ticker VOCS, announces it will be acquired by GTCR for $447 million.
 Vocus had, in years prior, acquired brands including PRWeb for $28 million in 2006, Help a Reporter Out, aka HARO, for an undisclosed sum in 2010, and iContact, for $169 million in 2012.

 2a) June 2, 2014: Vocus + Cision